MikeLuDev/my-portfolio/README.md

 ## TODO (in order of importance):

 * Fill out music page
-* Add more blog content and define styling
+* Add more blog content and further define styling
-* Add transitions with react-transition-group (maybe I can do this on a layout component for full page loads?
+* Add transitions with react-transition-group (maybe I can do this on a layout component for full page loads?)
-* Add "projects" section or similar
+* Add "projects" section or similar to locally host future projects
-* Add resume to resume download link